-The principle of the suppression and revival effect is illustrated in Fig.~\ref{fig:CBSE_Explanation}.
-Consider atoms with initial momentum $\hbar \mathbf{k}_\mathrm{i}$ that are launched into a disordered potential at time $t=0$.
-In the absence of any perturbation the constructive interference between counter propagating multiple scattering paths leads to an enhancement of the scattering probability at $\mathbf{k_\mathrm{f}}=-\mathbf{k_\mathrm{i}}$ [Fig.~\ref{fig:CBSE_Explanation}(a)], i.e., the CBS peak.
-At time $t=T$ we now apply, for a short duration $\Delta t$, a magnetic field gradient that imposes a linear potential $V(\mathbf{r})$ on the atoms.
-This entails a momentum change $\hbar \Delta \mathbf{k}= - \mathbf{\nabla} V(\mathbf{r}) \, \Delta t $, associated with a supplementary \textit{local} phase shift $\phi_\mathrm{kick} (\mathbf{r})=V(\mathbf{r}) \Delta t/\hbar$ that depends on the position $\mathbf{r}$ of the atom on the scattering path at time $T$~\footnote{We use a WKB-like approximation to calculate the phase of the scattering amplitude along a scattering path}.
-This results in a dephasing between the counter-propagating paths, where $\mathbf{r}_{1,2}$ correspond to the respective positions on each path [Fig.~\ref{fig:CBSE_Explanation}(b)].
-Hence the CBS peak is\textit{ a priori }suppressed for observation times $t>T$.
-If, however, the observation time is chosen at $t=2T$, the two counter-propagating paths acquire the same extra phase [Fig.~\ref{fig:CBSE_Explanation}(c)], and the constructive interference is preserved.
-In other words, the TRS, and consequently the CBS peak, are restored.
-Altogether, we expect a suppression of the CBS for $T<t<2T$ and $t>2T$, with a revival at $t=2T$.
+The principle of the suppression and revival effect is illustrated in Fig.~\ref{fig:CBSE_Explanation}, where we consider atoms with initial momentum $\hbar \mathbf{k}_\mathrm{i}$, launched into a disordered potential at time $t=0$, and whose momentum distribution is observed at time $t$.
+In the absence of any perturbation, the constructive interferences between counter-propagating multiple scattering paths lead to an enhancement of the scattering probability towards $\mathbf{k_\mathrm{f}}=-\mathbf{k_\mathrm{i}}$ [Fig.~\ref{fig:CBSE_Explanation}(a)].
+That is the CBS peak.
+At a chosen time $T$ during the propagation in the disorder ($0<T<\tp$), we apply an inhomogeneous potential $V(\mathbf{r})$ on the atoms [Fig.~\ref{fig:CBSE_Explanation}(b)], for a duration $\Delta t$ short enough that the perturbation can be considered as an instantaneous kick.
+It imprints, on each multiple scattering amplitude, a \textit{local} phase $\phi_\mathrm{kick} (\mathbf{r})=V(\mathbf{r}) \Delta t/\hbar$ that depends on the position of the atom $\mathbf{r}$ at the time $T$~\footnote{We use a WKB-like approximation to calculate the phase of the scattering amplitude along a scattering path}.
+It also entails a momentum change $\hbar \Delta \mathbf{k}= - \mathbf{\nabla} V(\mathbf{r}) \Delta t$.
+If this change is small, one can neglect the subsequent modifications of the atomic trajectories.
+The overall effect of the kick is then to introduce a controlled dephasing between the counter-propagating paths~\footnote{We consider in Eq.~(\ref{Eq:dephasing}) the case of a potential gradient uniform at the scale of the atomic cloud, as it is the case in the experiment.},